 Step 1: Send us your final course selections by June 20, 2021

-The Go Global office will email all exchange students in late April with with information regarding the final course request survey.
+The Go Global office will email all exchange students in late April with information regarding the final course request survey.
 You will need to make your course selections using the 2019/2020 Course Schedule.

 After you receive an email from us about the final course request survey, please follow the instructions and complete your course selection by June 20.
 Your course timetable can be viewed at the Student Service Centre (SSC) after you have been registered.